 If cancer is the cause of your weakness, your doctor will discuss your treatment options.
 The stage, location, and body structure involved all help to determine the best course of treatment.
 Treatment options for cancer include:

 - radiation treatment

-Once the cause of weakness is diagnosed, treatment options will be discussed.
-If weakness is caused by a cold or flu, treatment may not be necessary.
+Not all cases of weakness require treatment.
+If your weakness is due to a cold or the flu, treatment may not be necessary.

 Some of the causes of weakness are part of a normal life.
 For example, if you have weakness due to a cold, time and rest should eventually clear up your weakness.